 All their platforms are available on Windows and Mac desktops.
 They also have mobile applications that are downloadable from the Google Play Store and Apple Store.

-The MT4 is the most reliable platform for any type of trader.
+The Meta Trader 4 is the most reliable platform for any trader.
 Here, you can customize your charts, enter a variety of orders, and even create your very own trading bot.
 You will also receive market updates, and you can access their economic calendar to plan your trades accordingly.

-With their integrated Autochartist, you can easily scan through thousands of assets and choose the product that fits your trading strategy.
+With their integrated Autochartist, you can quickly scan through thousands of assets and choose the product that fits your trading strategy.

 This is an upgraded version of the MT4 platform.
-The MT5 has more order types as well as added indicators to help you with your trading.
+The Meta Trader 5 has more order types as well as added indicators to help you with your trading.
 There are more than 20 timeframes that you can use on this platform.

 Unlike other brokers, ThinkMarkets has its own trading platform.
 The ThinkTrader platform features a TrendRisk scanner.
 This helps you find profitable opportunities with minimal risk on multiple timeframes.

 Traders can learn a lot from ThinkMarkets’ educational materials.
 They have free and downloadable tutorial guides for beginners, intermediate, and professional traders.
-You can also access useful articles that will help you learn more about forex, indicators, and chart patterns.
-Aside from this, they have a glossary containing all the important trading terms and their definitions.
+You can also access helpful articles that will help you learn more about forex, indicators, and chart patterns.
+Aside from this, they have a glossary containing all the essential trading terms and their definitions.

 ThinkMarkets provides more than a few articles every week.
 The topics range from forex news to cryptocurrency discussions.
-They even provide vital updates through their Twitter account.
+They even provide important updates through their Twitter account.

-Their website also features an economic calendar that will guide you through essential market events.
+Their website also features an economic calendar to guide you through essential market events.
 Lastly, they also host live webinars that are held almost weekly.
 You can register for this on their website.
 Most of their past webinars can be found on their YouTube channel.